o1-labs/rfcs/0008-zkvm-keccak.md

 $$\forall X \in \{b_i\}^\ell, b\in\{0,1\}: expand(X) \to 0 \ 0 \ 0 \ b_{\ell-1} \ . \ . \ . \ 0 \ 0 \ 0 \ b_0$$

+The reason behind the choice of three empty intermediate bits in the sparse representation follows from the concrete usecase of Keccak where no more than $2^4-1$ consecutive boolean operations are performed, and thus carries cannot overwrite the content of the bits to the leftmost bits.

+> NOTE: the above means that after each step of the permutation, the expanded representation needs to be contracted, discard auxiliary bits, and expand again from scratch before starting the next step to ensure completeness of the encoding.

 Even though in each field element of ~254 bits long, one could fit up to 63 real bits with this encoding, each witness value will only store 16 such real bits.
 Instead, the expansion of the full 64 bit words could be represented by composition of each of the four 16-bit parts.
 But this will not be computed in the circuit, since the expansion would not fit entirely in the field.
 The way to perform this mapping is through a 16-bit lookup table (of $2^{16}$ entries, larger than that would be too costly).
 We call this the **sparse** lookup table.

 Let $sparse(X)$ refer to a representation of $X$, where only the indices in the $4i$-th positions correspond to real bits, and the intermediate indices can contain auxiliary information.
 Connecting to the above, after performing a series of boolean operations to the $expand(X)$ one can obtain some $sparse(X)$, but both encode the same $X$.
 Concretely,